Soft-Engin/enginar_backend/README.md

    - **Unit of Work**: Provides a coordinated way to work with multiple repositories, ensuring efficient and organized data transactions.
    - **Database Connection**: Currently configured to connect to a local database on `localhost` for development and testing purposes.
 This will later be updated to a production-ready host as needed.

-This structure supports a clean, modular design, making it easy to extend the solution with additional features and APIs as needed.